duracell80/oceaneyes/README.md

 - As buyers, make preset and station data a high priority in product research
 - As providers, free the station database or category browser from an online only service, consider offline data storage
 - As providers, cache the entire database onboard in a format like sqlite3 and schedule OTA updates to the URL's directly to the device
-- As providers, allow end users to manage and update this cache of data in the event you as a provider become unable / unwilling to
+- As providers, allow end users to update this cache of data in the event you as a provider become unable / unwilling to
 - As providers, standardize an import and export file format that allows portablity of preset data from one device to the next

 It's just you, me and an MP3 player.
 OceanEyes hopes to provide easier and consistent programming access to the onboard preset server.